kevtu2/voxelcraft/README.md

   - [ ] Gameplay aspects such as a health bar, inventory, etc.

 ## Getting Started
-I don't really plan on creating a cross-platform version of this project since it's mostly just for my learning, but here is the installation guide for Windows.
+I don't really plan on figuring out a cross-platform installation of this project since it's mostly just for my learning, but here is the installation guide for Windows.

 ### Prerequisites
 * CMake